 The popular board game called Checkers dates back to the dawn of time.
 It can be traced back to the cradle of civilization, Mesopotamia, which is modern day Iraq.
 Archaeologists discovered a game board in ancient Mesopotamia that was carbon dated at 3000 BC, making Checkers one of the oldest games in existence.
-Throughout history, the rules and design of Checkers has been changing and evolving.
+Throughout history, the rules of Checkers has been changing and evolving.
 Books on Checkers strategies were written as early as the 1500s, and Checkers has become increasingly popular since.
 In 1952, Arthur L. Samuel created the first computerized version of the popular board game, making it possible for it to be present in almost every home in America.

 Checkers is a game of skill that moves quickly.
 This makes it ideal to play Checkers online in your spare time.
 If you are looking for a fast paced, easy to play board game, play online with GamesDa today!